Certora/Documentation/docs/confluence/advanced/methods.md

 If the contract you are verifying relies heavily on modification of ETH balances, it's recommended to identify the balance-modifying functions and mark them `HAVOC_ALL` if necessary.

-**A technical remark about** `returnsize`**:** For `CONSTANT` and `PER_CALLEE` summaries, the summaries extend naturally to functions that return multiple return values.
-The assumption is that the return size in bytes is a multiple of 32 bytes (as standard in Solidity).
-The `returnsize` variable is updated accordingly and is determined by the size requested by the caller.

-If you do not trust the target contract to return exactly the number of arguments dictated by the Solidity-level interface, **do not use**`CONSTANT` and `PER_CALLEE_CONSTANT`summaries.

-In very special cases, one may set the `returnsize` optimistically even when havocing, based on information about the invoked function's signature and the available functions in the verification context, set with `-optimisticReturnsize`.

 We present simple examples to illustrate the differences between the non-havocing summaries.
 We use a simple interface `IntGetter` that we will not